Will Congress Leave Wildlife Out to Dry this Year?

 Another funding decision that is especially concerning is the drastic cut in funding for wildland fire suppression in both the U.S. Department of Agriculture and the Department of the Interior.
 Over the past few decades, we have seen fires grow in intensity and damage, upending countless numbers of human lives, regional economies, and wildlife populations.
 Just this past year, we saw the deadly effects of the wildfire in California’s Napa Valley.
 Current trends do not indicate that wildfires will decrease in quantity or size, which means that we should be maintaining—or better yet, increasing—federal funding to prevent megafires in the future and reduce the risk from fires that do spread.

-How you can help Congress uphold these three resolutions:
+How you can help Congress uphold these two resolutions:

 Congress must understand that wildlife should not be an afterthought.
 The health of our animal species is interlinked with health of our own species.
 We exist in the same environment and all require clean air, clean water, and the preservation of wild spaces.